Schneegans/schneegans.github.io/gnome-pie.md

 ### Adding Slices manually

 {% assign picture = "gnome-pie_07.jpg" %}
-{% assign size = "medium" %}
 {% assign text = "The settings menu of each Slice" %}
-{% include image_right %}There is also a little button between two Slices which allows you to add new Slices manually.
+{% include image-small.html %}There is also a little button between two Slices which allows you to add new Slices manually.
 This way you can add other action types to your Pie:

 * Simulate key press
 * A group of slices, one for each open window (allows for application switching, almost like Alt-Tab) or one for each open window of your current workspace only